AntonRize/WILL/relativistic-foundations.md

   <div class="hero-details">
     <p><strong>Beta (β):</strong>  The kinetic <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>.
 Representing the ratio of an object's velocity to the universal speed of evolution \((v/c)\).
 It quantifies how much of the "speed of change" is perceived as motion through space relative to observer.
 Not an intrinsic property of an object but rather a measure of the differences between states, perceived from the perspective of an observer.</p>
     <p><strong>Kappa (κ):</strong>  The potential <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>.
 It measures how deeply an object is situated within a gravitational field, relative to an observer, and indicates proximity to an event horizon with κ = 1 at a black hole’s event horizon.
 Not an intrinsic property of an object but rather a measure of the differences between states, perceived from the perspective of an observer.</p>
-    <p><strong>Universal Speed of Evolution (c):</strong> Another name for the speed of light, viewed here as the fundamental, <abbr title="a quantity that remains unchanged under transformations or <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s">invariant</abbr> tempo of change in the universe.
+    <p><strong>Universal Speed of Evolution (c):</strong> Another name for the speed of light, viewed here as the fundamental, <abbr title="mapping of one quantity onto another axis or dimension">projections</abbr> <abbr title="a quantity that remains unchanged under transformations or projections">invariant</abbr> tempo of change in the universe.
 It is not merely the speed of light but the constant rate at which all energetic interactions and transformations occur, speed limit for any change or information transfer.</p>
     <p><strong>Epistemological Hygiene:</strong> The principle of removing all unnecessary assumptions when building a theory, using only what’s logically required (nothing extraneous).</p>
     <p><strong>Event Horizon:</strong> The boundary around a black hole beyond which nothing can escape.
 (At this “point of no return,” the escape velocity equals the speed of light.)</p>
     <p><strong>Photon Sphere:</strong> A region near a black hole (about 1.5 times the Schwarzschild radius) where light can orbit in a circle if moving tangentially.
 It's an unstable orbit – light can fall in or escape if perturbed.</p>